The Laurie Dake Challenge

 Finalists receive travel grants to the EAGE Conference & Exhibition.
 The next finals will be held at the 81st EAGE Conference & Exhibition (3-6 June 2019, London, UK), where each team will present a fully Integrated evaluation and development plan to an expert jury.
 We will support all selected university teams with three travel grants per team to attend the annual conference, that will cover the cost of their registration, flights and accommodation.

-The Laurie Dake Challenge Application
+The Laurie Dake Challenge Application is closed

 Practical experience is the key to a successful career in the geosciences, and that is exactly what the Laurie Dake Challenge can provide for you.
 We invite university teams of three to five students to apply from 10 October.